Ideas from American Employers Seen as Best Way to Revolutionize Inclusive Hiring Practices

-“With these cash awards, ACL is helping foster public-private partnerships to create new talent pipeline models that will benefit both workers with disabilities and employers.” – Lance Robertson, ACL Administrator and Assistant Secretary for Aging
+“We believe that public-private partnerships can demonstrate the power of matching workers with disabilities to visionary employers.” – Lance Robertson, ACL Administrator and Assistant Secretary for Aging

 Technology firms have worked in a number of ways to establish talent pipelines for workers with disabilities.
 One company is now partnering to bring qualified candidates into the workplace for a week-long academy of training that involves technical exercises.
 This simple model is helping the company establish a talent pipeline that can result in the hiring of workers with disabilities.

 How to Submit a Proposal

 If you have questions or want to learn more, please email firstname.lastname@example.org.